epam/edp-install/docs/user-guide/components.md

 The platform supports the following strategies to onboard codebases on the platform:

 - **Create** from template - This strategy allows to create a new codebase from a predefined template that matches application language, build tool, and framework.
 One can choose from a variety of templates that cover different technologies and use cases.
-This strategy is recommended for projects that start developing their applications from scratch or want to follow the best practices of EDP.
+This strategy is recommended for projects that start developing their applications from scratch or want to follow the best practices of KubeRocketCI.

-- **Import** project - This strategy allows to import an existing codebase from a Git server that is integrated with EDP.
-One can select the Git server and the repository to import, and EDP will replicate it to the platform and perform configure.
-This strategy is suitable for projects that already have a codebase on a Git server and want to leverage the benefits of EDP.
+- **Import** project - This strategy allows to import an existing codebase from a Git server that is integrated with KubeRocketCI.
+One can select the Git server and the repository to import, and KubeRocketCI will replicate it to the platform and perform configure.
+This strategy is suitable for projects that already have a codebase on a Git server and want to leverage the benefits of KubeRocketCI.

 - **Clone** project – This strategy allows to clone an existing codebase from any Git repository that is accessible via HTTPS.
-One can provide the repository URL and EDP will clone it to the platform and configure it.
+One can provide the repository URL and KubeRocketCI will clone it to the platform and configure it.
 This strategy is useful for projects that want to copy a codebase from an external source and customize it for their needs.

 ## Codebase Operator

-The [codebase-operator](https://github.com/epam/edp-codebase-operator) is responsible for creating and managing the codebase custom resource on the EPAM Delivery Platform.
-The codebase CR defines the metadata and configuration of the codebase, such as the name, description, type, repository URL, branch, path, CD tool, etc. The codebase-operator watches for changes in the codebase CR and synchronizes them with the corresponding Git repository and EDP components.
+The [codebase-operator](https://github.com/epam/edp-codebase-operator) is responsible for creating and managing the codebase custom resource on the  KubeRocketCI.
+The codebase CR defines the metadata and configuration of the codebase, such as the name, description, type, repository URL, branch, path, CD tool, etc. The codebase-operator watches for changes in the codebase CR and synchronizes them with the corresponding Git repository and KubeRocketCI components.
 [Learn more](https://github.com/epam/edp-codebase-operator/blob/master/docs/api.md) about the codebase-operator and the custom resource (CR) API.